ArthurYdalgo/laravext/docs/concepts/file-conventions.md

 ### Basic HTML

-Defining a `loading.html` will make it's content be used by the [nexus directive](/tools/blade-directives?id=nexus), and it'll be rendered server side (this will be passed in the `server_skeleton` property of the [laravext's nexus property](/concepts/laravext-prop)).
+Defining a `loading.html` will make it's content be used by the [nexus directive](/tools/blade-directives?id=nexus), and it'll be rendered server side (this will be passed in the `server_skeleton` property of the [laravext's nexus property](/concepts/laravext-prop) in a first visit).
 This is useful to show something to your user while the javascript assets are being loaded to improve the UX.

 ```html
 <div class="your-really-cool-spinner"></div>